starboyonkar/currency-converter-ui/README.md

 # Currency Converter UI (Java CLI)

-A simple Java CLI application that converts USD to INR using a static conversion rate.
+A simple Java CLI application that converts USD to INR using a static conversion rate for USd and Ruppee only.
 This project demonstrates a Jenkins-integrated CI/CD pipeline triggered on GitHub push.

 ## Features